StephenGriffies/StephenGriffies.github.io/_pages/researchII.md

 <p align="justify">

-I am part of a few collaborative efforts that support my research on Southern Ocean science (e.g., SOCCOM, COSIMA, DynOPO, each discussed
+I am part of a variety of collaborative efforts that support my research on Southern Ocean science: SOCCOM, COSIMA, DynOPO, each discussed
 <a href="/collaborations/"> here.</a> The coupled climate model CM2.6
 is a critical tool used for some of these projects.
 CM2.6 is notable for simulating a rich mesoscale eddy field (see below image).
 This